 “For me, as a native Hispanic from Peru, it’s been very important to help the youth in their sports and studies and for my own children to have this example in life.
 I am so proud of my children,” said Gaviria emotionally. ”My daughter, Michelle Martinez, is a Councilwoman for Altadena and Vice-Chair of the California Republican National Assembly.
 My son Landru Gaviria studied Economics at UCLA and has his Masters in Business Administration.
 He has given me three beautiful grandsons and is a dedicated father and husband.
 My daughter Sholeh Arabia is a Doctor in Psychology and specializes in treating children and young adults with autism.
 They are all living good lives and helping others, and they say that they have learned this from us.
 This touches my heart and is my proudest achievement.
 God gave me this gift, and I am blessed. ”

 - Juno Kughler Carlson

-Do you like this story and want to use it for your blog or newsletter?
-All our stories may be freely re-posted and shared with others!
+Do you like this story and want to share it on your blog or newsletter?
+All of our articles may be freely shared with others.

-Do you have a great Omnitrans story to share?
+Have a great Omnitrans or sbX story to share?
 Let us know!